 top of page

-When it comes to what is a comfortable indoor temperature, I am frequently in a different hemisphere than my family.
+When it comes to what a comfortable indoor temperature is, I am frequently in a different hemisphere than my family.
 On visits, debates are almost guaranteed.
 The surprising thing is that although spirited and sometimes a little animated, they are actually civil.
 And we enjoy our time together even if it means sometimes, some of us are covered in blankets.
-Differences in society and at work are increasingly common.
-Evidence suggests that leaders spend more than four hours a week dealing with conflict on average.
-But this kind of healthy disagreement is rare.
-So how can we learn to work together with people that have different values or hold different opinions from us?
-Here are four strategies for staying civil on topics more sensitive and important than the temperature.
+Differences are increasingly common.
+Distrust breeds polarization.
+Evidence suggests that, on average, leaders spend more than four hours a week dealing with conflict.
+But healthy, productive disagreement is rare.
+So, how can we learn to work with people with values or opinions different from ours?
+Here are four evidence-based strategies for staying civil on topics more sensitive and vital to your organization's success than the temperature.

 The cost of unproductive conflict